Azashiin/USBHDMIMonitor/README.md

 It is designed for people who want to display a console or another HDMI source on a PC without the overhead of OBS when they do not need streaming or scene management.

-This public repository is the product hub:
+This public repository is the product hub for USB HDMI Monitor:
 - release binaries
 - screenshots and media
 - changelog and documentation